 The sailors participating in this unique program were invited by FFSP.

-In addition to the Bahrain sailors, Kathryn Troutman’s team will provide customized federal-job-search services for 140 more sailors in the near future.
+In addition to the Bahrain sailors, Kathryn Troutman’s team of Certified Federal Resume Writers will provide customized federal-job-search services for 140 more sailors in the near future.
 There will be 25 sailors each from Rota (Italy), Naples (Spain), Sigonella (Italy) and Souda Bay (Greece).
 Resumes for these sailors will also be reviewed and focused and training given for the USAJobs website through distance learning.

-Parties interested in learning more about federal-job-search training for exiting military or other groups or federal job search certification for career professionals should contact Bonny Day at the Resume Place offices in Catonsville, Maryland.
-Her phone is toll free 888-480- 8265 or local 410-744-4324 and email, email@example.com.
+Parties interested in learning more about federal-job-search training for exiting military or other groups or federal job search certification for career professionals should contact the Resume Place offices in Catonsville, Maryland.
+Our phone is toll free 888-480-8265 or local 410-744-4324 and email, email@example.com.